mesalock-linux/mesalock-distro/README.md

 ## Trying

-MesaLock Linux can be run in real devices (e.g., from a Live USB), virtual machine, and docker container.
+MesaLock Linux can be run in real devices (e.g., boot from a Live USB), virtual machines, and docker containers.

 ### Virtual machine

-You can try MesaLock Linux in Live ISO or docker container.
+You can try MesaLock Linux with Live ISO or in a docker container.
 Here are steps to try MesaLock Linux in VirtualBox.

   1. Open VirtualBox and "New" a VM.
   2. In the VM settings, choose `mesalock-linux.iso` as "Optical Drive".